nakst/teak/README.md

 ## Roadmap

 - Make more documentation, examples and test cases.
-- Add features listed at the top of esh.c.
+- Add features listed at the top of teak.c.
 - Make a REPL so people can use it as a command line shell?